SiraajR/Min_vertex_cover_Cuda/README.md

-# Parallel Minimum Vertex Cover using CUDA
+# Minimum Vertex Cover using CUDA

 This project implements a parallel algorithm for solving the **Minimum Vertex Cover** problem using **CUDA** to leverage GPU acceleration.
 The implementation is optimized for performance and designed to handle large graphs efficiently.